Te Papa Atawhai (Department of Conservation) Postgraduate Scholarships

-Applications will be accepted from candidates - > > - who are enrolled in, or eligible to enrol in, full time Masters or Honours degrees in a New Zealand university, or > equivalent tertiary institution; and > - whose research focuses on priority questions of importance to Te Papa Atawhai.
+Applications will be accepted from candidates -

+- who are enrolled in, or eligible to enrol in, full time or part time Masters degrees in a New Zealand university, or equivalent tertiary institution; and

+- whose research focuses on priority questions of importance to Te Papa Atawhai.

 In assessing applications the Selection Committee will use the following criteria:

 - Relevance of research topic to the achievement of Aotearoa New Zealand Biodiversity Strategy 2020, the Visitor Strategy and Te Papa Atawhai’s policy, strategic and operational priorities.

 - Relevance to the principles of the Treaty of Waitangi.

 - Genuine interest in research topic and evidence of commitment to conservation science.

 Conservation science in this context is interpreted broadly and includes, from a multitude of disciplinary, trans-disciplinary and inter-disciplinary perspectives - the biodiversity, visitor and heritage related responsibilities of the Department.
 These perspectives include underpinning Te Ao Māori thinking (including Mātauranga Māori), the social sciences (including economics) and the biophysical sciences.

 Up to $15,000 per annum at Masters level.
 A total of no more than ten awards may be made annually.